Last Updated on December 16, 2021 by Oddmund Groette

 A reader recently asked if we use Heikin Ashi in our trading.
 We don’t.
 Neither of us has ever heard of Heikin Ashi!
 So what exactly is Heikin Ashi?

-In this article, you’ll learn what Heikin Ashi is and how you can utilize it in your trading.
-Moreover, we test some additional filters to improve the strategy.
-We find little value in the indicator.
+Heikin Ashi is another version of Japanese candlesticks.
+Moreover, we test some additional filters to improve Heikin Ashi so we can use it as a Heikin Ashi trading strategy.
+However, we find little value in the indicator.

 What is Heikin Ashi?